 Be it sunshine or tall grass on the singletrack, the Sumi shields your thighs.
 With a 13-inch inseam (size medium), these long, durable shorts cover nearly the entire upper leg, even when you’re clipped into your pedals.
 (In contrast, the Kaweak has an 11.5-inch inseam, and the Journey’s is 5 inches.)

 Two front pockets with zipper closures are complemented by one large, lower pocket on the left leg — that’s spacious enough to hold a phone — and another small pocket on the back side of the waistband.
-Also, these shorts don’t fall off: There’s a snap-Velcro-zipper front closure plus an adjustable Velcro belt.
+Also, these shorts don’t fall off: There’s a snap, Velcro, and zipper front closure plus an adjustable Velcro belt.

-Have a favorite pair of bike shorts?
+Have a favorite pair of women’s bike shorts we missed?
 Let us know in the comments for future updates to this article.